![]() |

 July 2.
 Moved with the Division from the Baltimore Pike near Rock Creek late in the day to Little Round Top north of the Wheatfield Road.
 After sunset formed line to cover the retiring of First and Second Brigades Second Division and supported by Third Brigade Third Division Sixth Corps charged the advancing Confederates and forced them down the Hill and across into the Wheatfield.
 The Brigade remained at a stone wall in rear of the Wheatfield.
 Col. C. F Taylor commanding 13th Penna.
 Reserves fell in the advance.

 July 3.
 Advanced through the Wheatfield into the woods beyond supported by Third Brigade Third Division Sixth Corps and changing front swept southward through the woods west and south of the Wheatfield encountering a portion of Brig.
 Gen. Benning’s Brigade and capturing about 200 prisoners and the colors of 15th Georgia.
-The Confederates retired to the crest of the ridge from which they advanced the previous clay.
+The Confederates retired to the crest of the ridge from which they advanced the previous day.
 In this movement one 10 pounder Parrott was recovered and about 3,000 small arms were captured from the field.

-Captured or Missing 3 Men Total 155
+Casualties Killed 2 Officers 18 Men Wounded 14 Officers 118 Men Captured or Missing 3 Men Total 155